TimmDL/HVV/README.md

 - Future potential for route planning for service personnel and verification for ticket control.

 ## Academic Context
-This project is part of the DDCo-Lab course at [University Name], aiming to apply data-driven solutions to real-world challenges in public transport, in partnership with HVV.
+This project is part of the DDCo-Lab course at University of Hamburg, aiming to apply data-driven solutions to real-world challenges in public transport, in partnership with HVV.

 ## Installation Instructions
 1. Clone the repository: